Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 way."
 type="warning" %}

-Scrum does offer some parameters for customization.
-You can change the Sprint length.
-You can set your own Definition of Done.
+Scrum does offer some customization parameters.
+You can increase the Sprint length which reduces the frequency of meetings.
+You control your own Definition of Done.
 Still Scrum is fundamentally a system designed around a single product owner who has a very tight relationship with a single or small group of customers and development work that is not platform intensive.

 So for one size fits all usage a typical SaaS product is out of luck right away - the product owner makes no sense (even if a single person could represent 1000s of customers he still wouldn't help on the technical side), the end of